Adamgzlez/Sysadmin-Lab/README.md

 *Ref 1: Network Diagram*

-1. Ensuring permissions on sensitive files
+1. Ensuring Permissions on Sensitive Files
+Commands to inpect permissions

+3. Create New User Accounts
+4. Create New User Group and Collaboratived Folder\
+5. Installing and Using Lynis Audit
+6. Installing and Using Chrootkit